lsoliveira/awesomeness/README.md

   * [Driver](http://kamranahmed.info/driver) - Light-weight, no-dependency, vanilla JavaScript engine to drive user's focus across the page

 ### Tooling
+* [WebAssembly](https://webassembly.org) - A binary instruction format for a stack-based virtual machine.
 * [bit](https://bitsrc.io) - Components are building blocks.
 You are the architect.
 * [Lerna](https://lernajs.io) - A tool for managing JavaScript projects with multiple packages.
 * [codemods](https://github.com/facebook/codemod) - Tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occasional intervention.